-An installation that is supplied under this tariff may be reassigned to network tariff TAS31 - residential low voltage general, provided it remains a private residential dwelling.
+An installation that is supplied under this tariff may be reassigned to network tariff TAS31 - residential low voltage general light and power, provided it remains a private residential dwelling.

 This network tariff may also be used in conjunction with the network tariff TAS63 - controlled low voltage energy - night period only.